StefRuseva88/selenium-web-driver/README.md

 **Scenario:**

-- Open the application using the URL.
+- Open the application using the provided URL.
 - Identify the web table on the home page and use XPath to locate it.
 - Traverse the table to extract product information.
 - Save the extracted data to a CSV file.